-Degree-seeking students attending the UW-La Crosse may be eligible for scholarships and financial aid, including loans and work-study jobs, to help pay for tuition, books, and living expenses.
+Degree-seeking students attending UW-La Crosse may be eligible for scholarships and financial aid, including loans and work-study jobs, to help pay for tuition, books, and living expenses.

 For information on these opportunities, please contact Vernell Glenn in the Financial Aid Office.

 How do I determine my eligibility for military tuition benefits?

 Apply online.
 Eligibility is determined by the VA Regional Processing Office in St. Louis.